Skip to Content

 Board of Directors

 The cooperative is governed by a member-elected board, following its articles of incorporation and bylaws.
-Directors serve three-year terms and oversee policy and management.

 Mary Ann Haxton